 Department of Defense Partners in Flight

-Fact Sheet #1 January 2011
+Fact Sheet #1 December 2016

 Department of Defense Partners in Flight Program

 Mission

 To conserve migratory and resident birds and their habitats on Department of Defense lands.

-The Strategic Plan can be found at www.dodpif.org, or through the contact information on next page.

 Important Bird Areas

 DoD lands benefit priority bird species

 What is an Important Bird Area?

-Some places are exceptionally important even essential - for bird conservation.
+Some places are exceptionally important - even essential - for bird conservation.
 Directing protection and management efforts towards these sites is crucial if viable populations of many species are to persist in the long-term.
 Conservationists have long understood this fact, but only in recent years has a program emerged to identify and formally recognize these sites.
 Important Bird Areas (IBA) are sites that are significant because they hold large concentrations or an exceptional diversity of birds, harbor rare or endangered species, or contain unique or threatened habitat.
 The IBA program is founded on the premise that identifying and conserving key habitat areas for bird populations is essential to bird conservation efforts.
 The program's goal is to identify and protect a network of sites around the world to help maintain naturally bird populations. occurring Specifically, IBA recognition means that a site provides essential habitat to breeding or non-breeding birds.
-While IBA sites vary in size, most are discrete and distinguishable from surrounding areas in character, habitat, or ornithological importance.
+While IBA sites vary in size, most are discrete and distinguishable from surrounding areas character, habitat, ornithological importance.
 It is important to note that there are no legal or management requirements imposed on sites identified as Important Bird Areas.
 History of the IBA Program in the US From its start in Europe in the 1980s by BirdLife International, the IBA concept has led to the recognition of more than 7,000 sites worldwide.
 The IBA Program was launched in the U.S. in 1995 by BirdLife partner designate American Bird Conservancy (ABC), which has identified and documented those sites of significance on a global level throughout all 50 states.
 The National Audubon Society (Audubon) initiated a state-based IBA program that same year in partnership with ABC, and has been building programs state by state.
 As of 2004, Audubon was operating IBA programs in 46 states.
 Today, ABC continues its IBA program for sites of global significance, but Audubon is now the BirdLife partner designate in the U.S., and is expanding its IBA program to include sites of global and continental significance.